Advanced-Computer-Lab-2022/KIMOS/README.md

 # Motivation 🔥
 We built this website for **Canadian Chamber Of Commerce**.
 As we want to be part of their educational project because we believe it will be very beneficial for teens all around Egypt.
-As they got their own trustworthy instructors unlike most of the other educational online systems.
+As they got their own trustworthy instructors, unlike most of the other educational online systems.
-Also, we are competing with more than 40+ team to be the chosen project from the company as the chosen project will be awarded.
+Also, we are competing with more than 40+ teams to be the chosen project from the company as the chosen project will be awarded.

 # Build Status 🔨
-- The dark mode is not fully functional as in some pages, the text color remained black, so in the dark mode the text didn't appear.
+- The dark mode is not fully functional as in some pages, the text color remained black, therefore in the dark mode, there were pages where the contrast of colors made it difficult to see.

 - Course was deleted without any confirmation.

 - For a user that is not registered in any course, an empty div was displayed instead of a text indicating there are no courses.
 Instructor rating was reflected in the frontend.

-- Once you decide to add the video, there is no opton to reverse it.
+- Once you decide to add the video, there is no option to reverse it.

 - Graphs have static data.

-- Months are repeated in the instructor wallet.
+- Months are repeated in the instructor's wallet.

 - We forgot a static login request before requesting a refund which causes an authentication problem.

-- An empty container appears when the user doesn't have any course, instead, we should have wrote something like " No courses regusterd yet".
+- An empty container appears when the user doesn't have any courses, instead, we should have written something like " No courses registered yet".

 - Guests can't search for courses as we added an extra SIGNED IN verification in the backend function.

 # Code Style 🖥️
-JavaScript Standard Style where no configuration and the code is formatted autotmatically.
+JavaScript Standard Style where no configuration and the code is formatted automatically.
-However, in naming the classes in the scss files (not normal css) we followed the **BEM** convention, which works as following https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/
+However, in naming the classes in the scss files (not normal css) we followed the **BEM** convention, which works as follows https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/